EMT/wildtime-api/app/config/activities.md

 Gather acorns or other nuts in a basket and leave them out for the squirrels (dried corn-on-the-cob will work).
 Watch to see if you have any squirrel visitors.
 Create a fun maze for the squirrels using ropes, water guards, or other deterrents – squirrels are smart, and you'll enjoy watching them navigate the maze.

-<a href="http://www.babble.com/kid/kids-activities/25-adventures-nature-activities-for-kids-natural-world-2/25-adventures-nature-activities-for-kids-natural-world-2-12/#_slide">Read more on Babble</a>
+Thanks to <a href="http://www.babble.com/kid/kids-activities/25-adventures-nature-activities-for-kids-natural-world-2/25-adventures-nature-activities-for-kids-natural-world-2-12/#_slide">babble</a> for this activity.

 ### Blindfold Tour